ConorSheehan1/ConorSheehan1.github.io/_posts/2021-09-16-youtube-timestamp-reddit-bot.md

 status: archived
 ---

+Update 2023-07-01: this project has been archived.
+See [this blog post]({{site.url}}/blog/2023/07/01/archiving-youtube-timestamp-reddit-bot.html).

 I recently created [YouTubeTimestampRedditBot](https://github.com/ConorSheehan1/YouTubeTimestampRedditBot).
 It's a bot that checks reddit for posts which:
 1. link to YouTube
 1. reference a timestamp in the title